influxdata/flux/semantic/type_inference.md

 ### Type Inference in Flux
 --------------------------

-Flux is a statically typed language.
+Flux is a strongly and statically typed language.
 Flux does not require explicit type annotions but rather infers the most general type of a variable.
 Flux supports parametric polymorphism.